orrp/theory-of-umt/readme.md

 repository installed.

 Once the sweep is finished, view it by following the above URL.
-The graph depicted there should match the one in the paper (up to axis/legend names and colors).
+The graph depicted there should match the one in the paper, up to an easy configuration of the graph panel (`Grouping->Range->Std Err` and axis/legend names).

 ## Citation
 ```